 The oil cleans well leaving no obvious residue.
 You can sometimes feel a little slick on the skin but multiple rinses in lukewarm water will generally eliminate that.
 Alternatively, introducing a warm, wet washcloth will also help.
 Additionally, given it is the first cleanse, provided it is effective, I’m not overly concerned about a light film on the skin since the water based cleanse that follows will remove this anyway.
 Anything more significant would be uncomfortable but what I am referring to is very slight.

 The cleanser leaves the skin feeling comfortable without tightness or dryness.
 A pH check supports this, coming it at a slightly acidic, ideal pH of around 5.25.
 Looking more closely at its cleaning performance, consider the image below, progress happening in a clockwise direction.
 I swatched some long stay lipsticks, lip liners, pencil and liquid eyeliners and mascara onto the back of my hand and then added the oil to clean it off.
-I gently massaged it for around a minute where all but the waterproof liquid eyeliner had been effectively removed.
+Then, I gently massaged it for around a minute where all but the waterproof liquid eyeliner had been effectively removed.
 I continued to gently rub and added water to emulsify it at which time, the eye liner was also dislodged.
 Although it took a little more effort, it was still quite acceptable in terms of time and effort expended.
 Following this with a few rounds of rinsing with warm water left my skin feeling fresh and supple.

 Makeup that may not dislodge immediately can be encouraged with a cotton pad or wash cloth.